 The political influence that concerned Dr. Ira Gabrielson when he spoke before our constitutional convention has led to the Board of Game not being made up of a majority of members with a real diversity of interest and points of view, particularly when it comes to allocation decisions.
 The seven-member board only needs four votes to pass or oppose something, and too often those votes favor nonresident hunters over resident hunters.
 Many resident hunters view the Board of Game as the “Guide Board” because of this favoritism to the guide industry and nonresident hunters who are required to be guided for certain species.

 So, the Board of Game functions and makes decisions in ways that clearly do not comport with our state constitution.
-It’s even more troubling with the current administration and the recent appointment by the Governor of two more guides to the Board of Game, which makes for three guides and one retired guide on the seven-member Board.
+It’s even more troubling with the current administration and the recent appointment by the Governor of so many guides to the Board of Game, which in 2023 makes for five guides and one retired guide on the seven-member Board.

 That’s where we find ourselves today and these issues with the Board of Game are the basis of RHAK’s formation and existence.
 We will continue to work hard at all levels to ensure our wildlife resources are managed as our constitution mandates.